Skip to content

 --paths File-scope path the claim intends to touch (repeatable).

---semantic-evidence-json Write receipt-ready semantic selector evidence JSON under the git root, or to an absolute path.
+--semantic-evidence-json Write receipt-ready selector and diff evidence JSON under the git root, or to an absolute path.

 --base The branch the work merges back into (default: main).